wallarm/product-documentation/docs/2.16/admin-en/configure-dynamic-dns-resolution-nginx.md

 For dynamic DNS resolution, you can set a `proxy_pass` directive as the variable.
 In this case, NGINX will use the DNS address that is set in the [`resolver`](https://nginx.org/en/docs/http/ngx_http_core_module.html#resolver) directive when calculating the variable.

+!!! warning "Impact of dynamic DNS resolution on traffic processing"
+    * NGINX configuration with the `resolver` directive and variable in the `proxy_pass` directive slows down request processing since it will be the additional step of dynamic DNS resolution in the request processing.
+    * If the DNS server is down, NGINX will not process the traffic.

 For example:

 ```bash